naresh2478/ip/docs/README.md

 ## Quick Start

 1. **Run Jack**
-   - If using the GUI: Run the application using `./gradlew run` or by launching the main class in your IDE.
+   - If using the gui: Run the application using `./gradlew run` or by launching the main class in your IDE.
    - If using the CLI: Run the main class `Jack`.
 2. **Start chatting!** Type your commands in the input box and Jack will respond.